Find a parcel of land

 Changing property or title boundaries can be very complex.
 You will need a licensed surveyor and, in most instances, a lawyer or other legal representative.

 Property, planning and vendor statement certificates can be ordered and paid for online through LANDATA.
 Property reports can also be ordered online.
-You can also visit the Land Information Centre to access these certificates, statements and reports.

 Property certificates include catchment and land management information about a property, as applicable under the Catchment and Land Protection Act 1994.
 This information may include: